rdok/harvardartmuseums-graphql/readme.md

 - Keep an eye on slack alerts; harvardmuseums might have fields that is missing data/undefined; if and when these errors occur, rapidly update the GraphQL server to graciously handle these; with TS strongly typed, as it stands it will error.
 - Check if harvardartmuseums/api-docs exports somewhere TS types so we won't have to manually maintain them.
 Like so `lib/data-sources/harvard-art-museums-api/types.generated.ts`
 - Upgrade alpha ts-jest to stable 28 - https://github.com/kulshekhar/ts-jest/tree/
-- Auto-detect base domain hosted zone id, instead of using hardcoded one.
+- cicd-authorisation: Auto-detect base domain hosted zone id, instead of using hardcoded one.

 # Features